rixx/ramble/ideas.md

 - [ ] self-emergence > self-improvement (because one implies the other, but not the other way round)
 - [ ] Problem solving: Understand problem, make plan, follow plan, review result
 - [ ] Introduce shorthands and notations as a way of learning/familiarising/ease of recall.
 Cf legibility.
+- [ ] Play with constraints, cast-offs, repurposing.
+Sandals out of tires.
+Explore the adjacent possible, and expand it.
+      Networking, both in ideas and people.
+Be receptive to the ideas of others (separate post probably).
+Numbers game: more people more ideas more prolific more success.
+[WGICF]
+- [ ] Good ideas start out incomplete, so don't be discouraged?
+Find the good, refine it.
+Follow hunches.
+      Errors are necessary to come up with god things.
+See inventions.
+Contamination drives etc. Evolution exists due to error rates.
+Exaptation!
+[WGICF]
+- [ ] Ideas by way of collision: Go out of your way, your area, your people.
+Knock environments together and see what happens.
+Country < city < internet.
+Wide networks by way of different interests/hobbies, facilitating different mindsets.
+[WGICF]